-A C&D is a written notification, ~~sent via served by U.S. first-class mail, U.S. Gcertified Mmail, Return Receipt Requested, or personally~~ directed to an authorized representative of an IU found to be in noncompliance with an applicable effluent discharge standard of the Ordinance or with any terms or conditions of the Ordinance, with the exception of reporting requirements.
+A C&D is a written notification, served by U.S. first-class mail, U.S. certified mail, or personally directed to an authorized representative of an IU found to be in noncompliance with an applicable effluent discharge standard of the Ordinance or with any terms or conditions of the Ordinance, with the exception of reporting requirements.
 The C&D advises the IU of the nature of the noncompliance and requires the IU to attain compliance with the Ordinance within 90 days of the date of the Order and to submit to the District a report regarding its investigation into the incident of noncompliance and a Compliance Schedule.
 The Compliance Schedule must be certified by an authorized representative of the IU, notarized, and must contain major milestone dates for implementation of remediation measures as well as a compliance date.
 The compliance date indicated in the Compliance Schedule cannot extend greater than 90 days beyond the date of the C&D.